mem48/geocompr/main.md

 I/O is short for "input/output" which means, in plain English, "reading and writing data".
 We use the acronym instead of plain English not to confuse you or to make chapter names short, but because that's the term used in computer science and it is useful to think of data import and export from a computing perspective.^[
-Concepts such as computational efficiency, hard disk space and 'idempotence' are useful when thinking about reading and writing geographical datasets, which can become large and difficult to handle.
+Concepts such as computational efficiency, hard disk space and 'idempotence' are useful when thinking about reading and writing geographic datasets, which can become large and difficult to handle.
 Loading/saving data is yet another way of saying the same thing.
 ]